gibsongreen/CLS/README.md

 This project was made throughout the Fall Semester of 2021, as an integration school project for Programming II at Florida Gulf Coast University.

-Version Control System
-Utilization of Git and Github

-Sprint History
-1. Creat Database file and basic Frontend (HTML and CSS) with Flask
-2. Create UI to manipulate and parse Database
-3. Upload, Download, and Display files from S3
-4. Integate DB and S3 interactions with Flask
-5. Create and integrate React with DB and S3

 Frontend
 - React
 - HTML